sblisesivdin/dehapad/about.md

 ## Coding and Licensing
 DEHApad Text Editor with Sidebar Behaviour

-Copyright (C) 2017-2018 Sefer Bora Lisesivdin
+Copyright (C) 2017-2020 Sefer Bora Lisesivdin

+This software is freeware.

 ## Deha and Bora
 The sole programmer of DEHApad is Dr Sefer Bora Lisesivdin.
 Deha is his son's name :) You can see them below.